LiutaurasKavaliauskas/BeerRoutes/readme.md

 - Run `composer install`
 - Update your .env file
 - Run `docker-compose up -d` to run docker containers
-- Run `php artisan:migrate` to migrate all tables
+- Run `php artisan migrate` to migrate all tables
 - Run `php artisan db:seed` to populate database with data (this may take a while)

 ## Usage